ssfc/LORR24/readme/Prepare_Your_Submission.md

 #### The default planner
 In `src/MAPFPlanner.cpp`, you can find the default planner implementation, which calls the functions that are further defined in `default_planner/planner.cpp`.
 The default planner shares the same heuristic distance tables with the default scheduler.
 Its `initialize()` function prepares necessary data structures and a global heuristic table (if not initialized by the scheduler).
 Its `plan()` function computes collision-free actions for the current timestep.

 The MAPF planner implemented in the default planner is a variant of Traffic Flow Optimised Guided PIBT, [Chen, Z., Harabor, D., Li, J., & Stuckey, P. J. (2024, March).
 Traffic flow optimisation for lifelong multi-agent path finding.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 38, No. 18, pp. 20674-20682)](https://ojs.aaai.org/index.php/AAAI/article/view/30054/31856).
-The planner first optimises traffic flow assignments for each robot, then computes collision-free actions using [Priority Inheritance with Backtracking](https://www.sciencedirect.com/science/article/pii/S0004370222000923) following the optimised traffic flow.
+The planner first optimises traffic flow assignments for each robot, then computes collision-free actions using [Priority Inheritance with Backtracking](https://www.sciencedirect.com/science/article/pii/S0004370222000923) (PIBT) following the optimised traffic flow.
 A more detailed technical report will be provided soon.

+> ⚠️ **NOTE** ⚠️, the default planner is an anytime algorithm, meaning the time it has to compute a solution directly impacts the quality of that solution.
+When a small amount of time is allocated, the default planner behaves like vanilla PIBT.
+When more time is allocated, the default planner updates traffic cost and incrementally recomputes guide paths for agents to improve their arrival time.
+If you are a Scheduling Track participant, remember that the sooner your `schedule_plan()` function returns, the more time is avaliable to the default planner.
+Better plans and better schedules can both substantially influence the performance of your submission on the leaderboard.
+How to allocate time between these two components is an important part of a successful strategy.

 ## What to implement for each track